 Many of these cards can be printed at home and sent out (an option if you already have postage available in your home), or they can be sent as digital versions.
-If you've talked to your vendor, you may have already have rescheduled a new date for the festivities.
+If you've talked to your vendor, you may have already rescheduled a new date for the festivities.
 If you don't know the details yet (we know—this is super overwhelming!), that's okay too.
 You just want to make sure that every guest knows that the event has definitely been postponed, but is still going to happen—and when it does, you'll want them to be there to celebrate with you.

 Read on for the best change the date cards.

-Creative Union Design Change of Plans Digital Template
+Sweet Cloud Design Change of Date Template